girikgarg8/Git-and-Github-Basics/README.md

 Doing this will move the changes from staging area to working directory.

-Now we can discard the changes from the working directort by using `git restore <filename>` as before.
+Now we can discard the changes from the working directory by using `git restore <filename>` as before.

 12. `git diff <commit-id1> <commit-id2>` : Considering commit-id1 to be the previous commit and commit-id2 to be the further commit, it tells the difference between the two commits in terms of additions and deletions of code.